 MACNA came to Dallas-Fort Worth for a three day weekend: September 28-30, 2012.

 MACNA is a big deal for each club that takes on the challenging aspect of organizing the annual Marine Aquarium Conference of North America.
 The bidding process starts at least 24 months in advance, with candidate clubs submitting their information to MASNA with clear cut goals and high expectations for success.
 MASNA’s board of directors then considers the applications, consults amongst themselves, and bestows the honor upon the winning bid, with a signed contract that stipulates specific requirements that must be upheld.
-Here are some of the pictures I took this year.
-Descriptions are still being added.
+Here are some of the pictures I took that year.

 Friday night was Casino night, and I spent a few hours gambling away my Fritz bucks.